-(iii) In view of the preceding discussion it seems that the non-standard target $\beta _{\hat{M}}^{(n)}$ of \cite{berk13valid} can only be justified in a non-classical setting where $\mu $ is not assumed to belong to the column space of $X$ (implying $d<n$), or where $d<p$ holds (subsuming in particular the important case $p>n=d$), because in these cases $\beta $ is no longer available as a target (being not defined or not uniquely defined).
-However, in a setting, where $\mu $ is not assumed to belong to the column space of $X$ or where $p>n=d$ holds, the assumption on the variance estimator $\hat{\sigma}^{2}$ made in \cite{berk13valid} (as well as in the present paper) becomes problematic and quite restrictive; see Remark 2.1(ii) in \cite{leeb13various} as well as Section \ref{Section_on_sigma} below.
-Hence, there is some advantage in considering the targets $x_{0}^{\prime }{[ \hat{M}]}\beta _{\hat{M}}^{(n)}$ rather than $\beta _{\hat{M}}^{(n)}$ as the former has a justification in the classical as well as in the non-classical framework.
+(iii) In view of the preceding discussion it seems that the non-standard target $\beta _{\hat{M}}^{(n)}$ of \cite{berk13valid} mainly has a justification in a non-classical setting where $\mu $ is not assumed to belong to the column space of $X$ (implying $d<n$), or where $d<p$ holds (subsuming in particular the important case $p>n=d$), because in these cases $\beta $ is no longer available as a target (being not defined or not uniquely defined).
+However, in a setting, where $\mu $ is not assumed to belong to the column space of $X$ or where $p>n=d$ holds, the assumption on the variance estimator $\hat{\sigma}^{2}$ made in \cite{berk13valid} (as well as in the present paper) becomes problematic and quite restrictive; see Remark 2.1(ii) in \cite{leeb13various} as well as Appendix \ref {Section_on_sigma}.
+Hence, there is some advantage in considering the targets $x_{0}^{\prime }{[\hat{M}]}\beta _{\hat{M}}^{(n)}$ rather than $ \beta _{\hat{M}}^{(n)}$ as the former has a justification in the classical as well as in the non-classical framework.

 (iv) We note the obvious fact that if the target of inference is the standard target $x_{0}^{\prime }\beta $ (assuming the classical case) then the reasoning underlying Proposition \ref{prop:PoSI:coverage} does not apply since the difference between the post-model-selection predictor and the standard target is not independent of $\beta $.
 For the same reason the approach in \cite{berk13valid} cannot provide a solution to the problem of constructing confidence sets for the standard target $\beta $. \end{rem}